adityamiskin/adityamiskin/README.md

 ## 👨🏻‍💻&nbsp;About Me

 - 💡 &nbsp; I'm a Student at NITK Surathkal (2019-2023), currently working in the field of Web and App Development
-- 🌱 &nbsp;I'm on track to learning more about the usage of Machine learning in Web and Mobile apps
+- 🌱 &nbsp;I'm on track to learn more about usage of Machine learning in Web and Mobile apps
 - 🥅 &nbsp;Goals: Contribute more to Open Source projects
 - ✍️ &nbsp;In my free time, I play FPS games, read books and pursue cooking as my hobbies
 - 📫 &nbsp;You can email me at adityamiskin98@gmail.com.
 I'll try to respond as soon as possible!